data-dot-all/dataall/pages/code.md

 └── routes.js - where all routes and their hierachies are configured
 ```
 #### authentication/ <a name="authentication"></a>
-In this section, we handle the user and guest authentication logic and views for the application.
+In this section, we handle the user authentication logic and views for the application.
 The directory contains React `contexts`, `hooks`, `components` and `views` used to handle local and production environment authentication.

 ```
 autentication/